dryuf/dryuf-base/README.markdown

 Interface allowing automatically closing Executor in try-with-resources statements, mostly to simplify unit tests.

-### ClosingExecutor
+### ClosingExecutor and NotClosingExecutor

-Implementation of the above, wrapping the existing ExecutorService into another Executor and shutting down in `close()` method.
+Implementation of the above, wrapping the existing ExecutorService into another Executor and either shutting down in `close()` method for ClosingExecutor or not shutting it down for NotClosingExecutor.
+Both of them wait until all submitted tasks are processed.

+### ResourceClosingExecutor and ResourceNotClosingExecutor

+CloseableExecutor implementations, closing also associated AutoCloseable resource, tying lifecycle of executor together with another resource.
+Mostly useful in tests or benchmarks where lifecycle of items is limited to scope.

 ### ResultSerializingExecutor